cstephen/hashtag-count/README.md

 };

 var reconnectingCb = function () {
-  // Called as soon as a failed connection is detected and a reschedule attempt
+  // Called as soon as a failed connection is detected and a reconnect attempt
   // is scheduled.
 };